4GeeksAcademy/flask-rest-hello/docs/DEPLOY_YOUR_APP.md

 ```
 $ heroku run -a=<your_app_name> pipenv run upgrade
 ```
-:warning: Note: Notice that you have to replace `<your app name>` with your application name, you also ahve to be logged into heroku in your terminal (you can do that by typing `heroku login -i`)
+:warning: Note: Notice that you have to replace `<your app name>` with your application name, you also have to be logged into heroku in your terminal (you can do that by typing `heroku login -i`)